ibm-messaging/mq-metric-samples/README.md

 ## Using a Docker container to build the programs
 You can use the `buildMonitors.sh` script in this directory to build a Docker container that in turn will build the binary programs and copy them to a local directory.
+That script also sets some extra version-related flags that will be shown when the program starts.

 ## More information
 Each of the sample monitor programs has its own README file describing the